enasequence/webin-cli-validator/README.md

 ## Validator temporary files

 Any temporary files should be written into the *uk.ac.ebi.ena.webin.cli.validator.file.Manifest.processDir* directory.

-## Manifest implementation

-Please provide us with the desired manifest file fields for your specific context.
-A context specific *Manifest* class will be created Webin-CLI maintainers after an agreement on the manifest fields with the validator implementors.

-The context specific *Manifest* class will extend the *uk.ac.ebi.ena.webin.cli.validator.manifest.Manifest* abstract class.
-Manifest fields defined in the abstract class that are available to all contexts include:
-- description
-- authors
-- address
-- sample
-- study
-- run
-- analysis
-- files
-- ignoreErrors

 ## Adding the validator to Webin-CLI